vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - [x] See summary.md for codebase structure and navigation.
 - [x] Fixed root cause of empty/zero report: pipeline.py now computes and passes real portfolio stats, equity curve, and trade log to generate_markdown_report (2025-04-27)
 - [x] List Universe/Assets Traded: Explicitly listed all assets or symbols included in the backtest.
 (2025-04-28)
+- [x] Task 9: State Slippage and Commission Assumptions (2025-04-28)
+  - The report generation logic now programmatically inserts a dedicated section for slippage (none modeled, all trades at close price) and commission (dynamic, from backtest engine) assumptions.
+  - TDD test added to verify this section in the report.
+  - No manual edits required; assumptions are always up-to-date.